 Although we cannot put an exact date on their arrival in Jersey, Leister’s Occupation registration card indicates that he was deported from the Island again on 25 February 1943, indicating a maximum of one month between leaving Dijon and returning to Jersey.
 The list of deportations in Jersey Archives show that both Pleasants and Leister were deported from 17 Garden Lane in St Helier on that date.

-Eric Pleasants claimed that Camp Captain, Mr Duncan, asked for the men to be transferred as they were so disruptive to camp life, so they were sent to Marlag and Milag Nord Ilag Westertimke, a camp for merchant seamen; however, Pleasants and Leister were still intent on escape and hated life behind barbed wire.
+Eric Pleasants claimed that Camp Captain, Mr Duncan, asked for the men to be transferred as they were so disruptive to camp life, so they were sent to Marlag and Milag Nord Ilag Westertimke on 3 March 1944, a camp for merchant seamen; however, Pleasants and Leister were still intent on escape and hated life behind barbed wire.